-In order for attendance credit to be given and to monitor scholar academic progress, a representative body of work must be provided to the teacher through the learning management system ("LMS") when requested and in accordance with the frequency, time, and manner specified in the Board Policy on Independent Study and the applicable provisions of the Master Agreement.
+In order for attendance credit to be given and to monitor scholar academic progress, a representative body of work must be provided to the teacher when requested and in accordance with the frequency, time, and manner specified in the Board Policy on Independent Study and the applicable provisions of the Master Agreement.

-If the ST requires further or alternate work as part of the body of work to determine attendance or grades, those must be provided within three (3) days of the request.
+If the ST requires further or alternate assignments as part of the body of work to determine attendance or grades, those must be provided within three (3) days of the request.

-STs will give scholars due dates and the quantity and descriptions of the body of work that should be submitted in accordance with the Independent Study Board Policy.
+STs will give scholars due dates, the quantity, and descriptions of the body of work that should be submitted in accordance with the Independent Study Board Policy.